oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/uploading-code-to-the-repo-and-examining-it.md

    83da6f7..17b624d  main -> main
 ```

-  8. If you have not already done so you can now close the Clone repo popup by clicking the **Close** button
+  8. If you have not already done so you can now close the Clone repo pop-up by clicking the **Close** button

   ![](images/code-repo-project-clone-info-close.png)